AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Key Takeaways

-• U0285 means the vehicle lost communication with grille air shutter module B, not that the shutter assembly has failed.
+• U0285 meaning: The vehicle lost communication with grille air shutter module B, not a confirmed failed shutter.

 FAQ